giannifontanot/employee-management-system/README.md

 Use this application to store your employee roster, check the budget per department, and add, delete, or update your information.
 ## Video
-Please click the blue link to watch this [VIDEO](https://drive.google.com/file/d/1xKKxTIJ6o_YNGE_HKW1YnDPepKRvR4NS/view)
+Please click this blue link to watch this [VIDEO](https://drive.google.com/file/d/1xKKxTIJ6o_YNGE_HKW1YnDPepKRvR4NS/view)

 ![employee-management-system.gif](employee-management-system.gif)
 ## Credits